-This article explains three ways you can easily use the Integrative Genomics Viewer (IGV) to examine tracks from BAM (.bam) files in the data model.
+This article explains three ways you can use the Integrative Genomics Viewer (IGV) to examine tracks from BAM (.bam) files in Terra.

 - From the workspace Data tab

 - By adding a startup script to a notebook runtime creation